tap349/tap349.github.io/_posts/2016-10-03-macos-configuration.md

 ```

 in fact it's not necessary to put these commands into _~/.zlogin_ and run them
-every time new Zsh shell is started: changes are persisted on OS level so it's
+every time new Zsh shell is started: changes are persisted on OS level (in the
-enough to run them only once.
+user defaults database) so it's enough to run them only once.